Brookshire's

 Brookshire Grocery Company is an American supermarket chain based in Tyler, Texas.
-There are more than 200 stores in Texas, Louisiana, Arkansas, and Oklahoma under their five banners: Brookshire's, Super 1 Foods, Fresh by Brookshire's, Spring Market, and Reasor's.
+There are more than 200 stores in Texas, Louisiana, Arkansas, and Oklahoma under their six banners: Brookshire's, Super 1 Foods, Spring Market, Fresh by Brookshire's, Reasor's and Fresh by Reasor's.

 History

-The company began its operations in 1928, founded by Wood T. and Louise Brookshire when they opened their first 25 x 100 ft store on Tyler's downtown square.

-Brookshire's was originally part of the Brookshire Brothers chain, which was founded seven years earlier in Lufkin, Texas.
-The companies split up in 1939 when Wood T. Brookshire took control of the Tyler-area stores in exchange for his share in the Brookshire Brothers partnership.
-The companies are no longer related except by name.
+Origins (1928–1939)

+Brookshire Grocery Company traces its origins to September 1, 1928, when founder Wood T. Brookshire opened a 2,500‑square‑foot grocery store on the courthouse square in downtown Tyler, Texas.
+At the time, Wood T. Brookshire was part of the larger Brookshire Brothers organization, founded in 1921 in Lufkin, Texas, by brothers Austin and Tom Brookshire.

+In 1929, Wood T. Brookshire and his cousin W.A.
+Brookshire withdrew from Brookshire Brothers, taking several Tyler‑area stores with them.
+Brookshire Brothers’ official history identifies this withdrawal as the beginning of what would become Brookshire Grocery Company.

+The corporate entity “Brookshire Grocery Company” was formally incorporated in 1939, as noted by the Texas State Historical Association.

+Expansion and Distribution Growth (1940s–1960s)

-In the 1940s, the company expanded to other neighboring communities and opened its first shopping center location.
-Brookshire's first warehouse opened in Tyler in 1953.
+During the 1940s, Brookshire Grocery Company expanded into neighboring communities and opened its first shopping‑center location.
+The company opened its first warehouse facility in Tyler in 1953.

-In the 1960s, the company expanded into Louisiana and the construction of a 175,000-square-foot (16,300 m2) distribution center in Tyler.
+In the 1960s, the company expanded into Louisiana and constructed a 175,000‑square‑foot (16,300 m^{2}) distribution center in Tyler to support its growing store base.